pkoppstein/jm/README.md

 ```
 Usage: jm [ OPTIONS ]  [ FILEPATH ... ]
 or:    jm [-h | --help]
-where JSONPOINTER defaults to '' and FILEPATH defaults to stdin, and the other options are:
+where FILEPATH defaults to stdin, and the other options are:
      -s
      --array
      --bigint_as_string | --recode
      --count | --limit=LIMIT
      --pointer=JSONPOINTER
      --version

+If specified, JSONPOINTER should be a valid JSON Pointer.
 ```
 Details about the options are given in the documentation produced by the `--help` command-line option.